Hotel Housing Student Services Overview

 Shuttle service to campus will be provided.

-Shuttle buses will run regularly between the Hampton Inn and the main campus.
-Currently, the bus between campus and the Hampton Inn runs on the following schedule:
+Transportation to and from the Hampton Inn is available 24/7.
+Shuttle vans will run regularly between the Hampton Inn and the main campus.
+Currently, the vans between campus and the Hampton Inn runs on the following schedule:

 - Monday-Friday service to campus from 7:00 AM to 1:00 AM